Watershed-Based Plans

 View Interactive Story Map

-Watershed Protection Plan
+Watershed Protection Plans

-Total Maximum Daily Load Plan
+Total Maximum Daily Load Plans

 An alternative approach to assessing water quality within a waterbody is a Total Maximum Daily Load (TMDL) plan.
 A TMDL is a regulatory process triggered by impairments in a specific stream segment or segments that calculates the maximum amount of a pollutant that a waterbody can receive and still meet water quality standards.